-The user who creates an option set is referred to as its owner.
-Only the owner can share an option set with other users.
+The user who defines a custom option set is referred to as its owner.
+Only the owner can share a custom option set with other users, as indicated by a 🗪 symbol.
+A shared option set cannot be deleted or unshared if it is being used.
+The Used By drop-down at the bottom of the owner's Options Manager window lists the names of option set users.
 The owner's name appears in the Owner column in the Options Manager window displayed to other users (but not in the owner's Options Manager window).
-The Used By drop-down at the bottom of the owner's Options Manager window list the names of other users who have assigned a shared option set.